yisongzhao/yisongzhao.github.io/_pages/projects.md

 # Extracorporeal Research

-## Photoacoustic/Ultrasound Image-Guided Robotic Visual Servoing Task
----
-The robot visual servoing task guided by photoacoustic/ultrasound images integrates multimodal images from photoacoustics (providing high-contrast functional information) and ultrasound (offering deep-penetration structural information).
-It extracts target features in real time, calculates motion deviations via visual servoing algorithms, and drives the robot to dynamically adjust its posture, forming a closed loop of "image feedback-motion correction".
-This enables high-precision tracking, positioning, or manipulation of targets, combining imaging complementarity and real-time control, and is applicable to scenarios such as precision medicine.
 ## Three-Dimensional Robotic Vascular Imaging System
 ---
 System integrating robotic technology and three-dimensional imaging capabilities, it can accurately locate and scan blood vessels, generate clear three-dimensional vascular structure images, provide intuitive spatial information support for vascular disease diagnosis, interventional therapy, etc., and features both operational flexibility and imaging precision.